baneteasnow/baneteasnow.github.io/_pages/now.md

 format6: reading as a book
 pageread6: 1
 # 7
-booktitle7: ""
+booktitle7: "Yesteryear"
-bookyear7:
+bookyear7: 2026
-author7: ""
+author7: "Caro Claire Burke"
-sayfa7:
+sayfa7: 400
 format7: reading as a book
 pageread7: 1
 ---